aquatic invasive species

 In a first for the state of Minnesota, Wright County has established a regional watercraft decontamination and inspection program.

-From October 11th through October 31st, 2017, if you wish to launch a watercraft into Lake Sylvia (east and west), Lake John, or
+From open water until ice in, 2018, if you wish to launch a watercraft into Lake Sylvia (east and west), Lake John, or

 Wright County passes Ordinance to create mandateroy, regional inspection for aquatic invasive species.